-- 21.01 Employees requested to work in excess of the normal daily full shift hours as outlined in Article 20.02, or who are requested to work on their scheduled off-duty days, shall be paid - the rate of time and one-half of their basic hourly rate of pay for the first two (2) hours of overtime on a scheduled work day and double time thereafter;

-- (2) the rate of double time of their basic hourly rate of pay for all hours worked on a scheduled day off. - 21.02 Employees required to work on a scheduled day off shall receive the overtime rate as provided but shall not have the day off rescheduled. - 21.03 If an employee works overtime on a statutory holiday which calls for a premium rate of pay as provided at Article 27, the employee shall be paid overtime at the rate of time and one-half (1-1/2) times the premium statutory holiday rate for all hours worked beyond seven and one-half (7-1/2) in that day.
+- 21.01 Employees requested to work in excess of the normal daily full shift hours as outlined in Article 20.02, or who are requested to work on their scheduled off-duty days, shall be paid: - (1) the rate of time and one-half of their basic hourly rate of pay for the first two (2) hours of overtime on a scheduled work day and double time thereafter; - (2) the rate of double time of their basic hourly rate of pay for all hours worked on a scheduled day off. - 21.02 Employees required to work on a scheduled day off shall receive the overtime rate as provided but shall not have the day off rescheduled. - 21.03 If an employee works overtime on a statutory holiday which calls for a premium rate of pay as provided at Article 27, the employee shall be paid overtime at the rate of time and one-half (1-1/2) times the premium statutory holiday rate for all hours worked beyond seven and one-half (7-1/2) in that day, effective the first pay period between September 30, 2004 and October 13, 2004.